BF-FrontEnd-class/agile-development-group1-loruki-rebild/planning/backlog.md

   - There is the tutorial for the installation the loruki feature.

-- [ ] As a user I can see two buttons for deploying.

-  - There are two buttons for deploying.

 - [ ] As a user I can see more information about cloud hosting.

   - There is information about cloud hosting.